slidoapp/node-qrcode/README.md

 ## Encoding modes
 Modes can be used to encode a string in a more efficient way.
-A mode may be more suitable than others depending on the string content.
+A mode may be more suitable than the others depending on the data content.
 A list of supported modes are shown in the table below:

 | Mode         | Characters                                                | Compression                               |